 - (a) Extent and Methods of Special-Committee Investigation.
-A special committee should determine the appropriate extent and methods of its investigation in light of the allegations of the complaint and its preliminary inquiry.
+A special committee should determine the appropriate extent and methods of its investigation in light of the allegations in the complaint and the committee's preliminary inquiry.
+In investigating the alleged misconduct or disability, the special committee should take steps to determine the full scope of the potential misconduct or disability, including whether a pattern of misconduct or a broader disability exists.
 The investigation may include use of appropriate experts or other professionals.
-If, in the course of the investigation, the special committee has cause to believe that the subject judge may have engaged in misconduct or has a disability that is beyond the scope of the complaint, the committee must refer the new matter to the chief judge for a determination of whether action under Rule 5 or Rule 11 is necessary before the committee's investigation is expanded to include the new matter. - (b) Criminal Conduct.
+If, in the course of the investigation, the special committee has cause to believe that the subject judge may have engaged in misconduct or has a disability that is beyond the specific pending complaint, the committee must refer the new matter to the chief judge for a determination of whether action under Rule 5 or Rule 11 is necessary before the committee's investigation is expanded to include the new matter. - (b) Criminal Conduct.
 If the special committee's investigation concerns conduct that may be a crime, the committee must consult with the appropriate prosecutorial authorities to the extent permitted by the Act to avoid compromising any criminal investigation.
 The special committee has final authority over the timing and extent of its investigation and the formulation of its recommendations. - (c) Staff.
 The special committee may arrange for staff assistance to conduct the investigation.
-It may use existing staff of the Judiciary or may hire special staff through the Director of the Administrative Office of the United States Courts. - (d) Delegation of Subpoena Power; Contempt.
+It may use existing staff of the judiciary or may hire special staff through the Director of the Administrative Office of the United States Courts. - (d) Delegation of Subpoena Power; Contempt.
 The chief judge may delegate the authority to exercise the subpoena powers of the special committee.
 The judicial council or special committee may institute a contempt proceeding under 28 U.S.C. § 332(d) against anyone who fails to comply with a subpoena.